Livall Neo Smart Helmet review

 Is it worth buying a Neo helmet for the exclusive reason of walkie-talkie riding?
 Probably not, wind affects the microphone too much and the audio quality while riding just isn’t up to scratch.
 However, the other features more than justify the cost for me.
 Having extra lights on your noggin makes you more visible at night, and you need all the help you can get in that department as a cyclist.
 Being able to play music from your phone through the speakers built into the helmet really clinch it for me as a worthwhile purchase, though you need to be prepared to pull over while riding to take a call or you’ll be listening to or transmitting a lot of wind noise.

-Cars, phones, infomercial products and anything else that takes our fancy — First Looks are trials of new or interesting products from the perspective of our product experts.
+First Looks are trials of new and interesting products from the perspective of our product experts.
 Our lab-based tests offer truly objective product comparisons.

 This Livall BH51M Neo was loaned to the writer by Livall.